USC-CSSL/Adaptable-Problematic-Content-Detection/README.md

 This design allows you to easily explore various experimental setups with our benchmark.

-### Adding new Task Collection

-To create your own tasks squence, you can add another task*collection in the \_data_utils/dataset.py* file and change _task_collection_to_tasks_ function on the same file to make the code run with the new task colleciton.
+To create your own tasks squence, you can add another `task_collection` in the [`/data_utils/dataset.py`](https://github.com/Ali-Omrani/Continual-Problematic-Content-Detection-Benchmark/tree/main/data_utils) file and change `task_collection_to_tasks` function on the same file to make the code run with the new task colleciton.

 ### Adding New Datasets and Tasks